RoboMIND 2.0: A Multimodal, Bimanual Mobile Manipulation Dataset for Generalizable Embodied Intelligence: Dataset Analysis

 \subsection{Object Diversity}

-Our dataset contains manipulation tasks involving 1,139 distinct objects, making it the largest publicly available and uniformly collected robot manipulation dataset in terms of the number of interacted objects to date.
-Figure~\ref{fig:object} illustrates the comprehensive product category taxonomy underpinning our dataset, which encompasses objects meticulously organized into six major categories—Food, Daily Necessities, Kitchenware, Stationery, Toys, and Others—each further subdivided into fine-grained subcategories (e.g., fruits, snacks, cleaning supplies, cookware, writing instruments, educational toys, etc.).
+Our dataset contains manipulation tasks involving 1,139 distinct objects, ranking it as the largest uniformly collected public dataset for robot manipulation in terms of the number of interacted objects to date.
+Figure~\ref{fig:object} illustrates the comprehensive product category taxonomy underpinning our dataset, which encompasses objects meticulously organized into six major categories: Food, Daily Necessities, Kitchenware, Stationery, Toys, and Others.
+Each category is further subdivided into fine-grained subcategories (e.g., fruits, snacks, cleaning supplies, cookware, writing instruments, educational toys, etc.).
 The breadth and granularity of this object inventory reflect an unprecedented level of real-world coverage, spanning everyday household items to specialized industrial tools, and including significant intra-category visual and geometric variation (e.g., multiple types of bottles, containers, or utensils).

-Our dataset exhibits a broad and systematically structured object diversity that is essential for achieving generalization to unseen objects and novel interaction contexts.
+Our dataset exhibits well-structured and extensive object diversity, providing critical support for the model’s generalization to unseen objects and novel interaction scenarios.
 Rather than being limited to tabletop items, the dataset includes objects sourced from a wide range of real-world environments, including household tabletops, kitchen workspaces, children’s rooms, supermarket checkout and shelving areas, research laboratories, logistics and packing stations, storage environments, and door-centric interaction regions.
-The variation across these scenes—in visual appearance, spatial layout, functional role, and context— further amplifies the heterogeneity of object–task relationships.
+The variation across these scenes in visual appearance, spatial layout, functional role, and context further amplifies the heterogeneity of object-task relationships.

 A distinctive aspect of this object diversity lies not only in the visual or physical attributes of the objects, but also in the variety of manipulation types through which they are engaged.
 Across the dataset, objects participate in seven major manipulation categories: grasping and placing, special-action manipulations, organizing and sorting behaviors, transfer and collaboration tasks, assembly and splicing behaviors, opening–closing operations, and stacking and placement routines.
 These categories collectively span a spectrum of interaction intents, ranging from elementary pick-and-place skills to multi-stage reorganization, collaborative transportation, articulated-object interactions, and structured assembly processes.